CaddyGlow/handcontrol/README.md

 ```
 The server can be configured to auto-connect, register its public key, and mint JWT relay tokens for enrolled clients.

+Relay also respects `HANDCONTROL_RELAY_CONFIG_DIR` (preferred) or `HANDCONTROL_CONFIG_DIR` to locate `relay.toml` automatically and to store generated credentials.

 ## Development Notes
 - Protobuf code is generated automatically during builds via `tonic-prost`; rerun `cargo build` after modifying `proto/handcontrol.proto`.
 - `docs/` contains the PRD, security model, and feature design notes.
 Start with `docs/PROJECT_STRUCTURE.md` and `docs/SECURITY.md`.
 - A Nix flake (`flake.nix`) is provided for reproducible toolchains and cross-compilation targets.
 - Unit tests are available across the workspace: `cargo test --workspace`.

+### Local Test Harness
+Run `scripts/setup-test-env.sh` to spin up a self-contained environment that builds the binaries, launches a relay + server with aligned configs, enrolls the CLI via QR payload, and captures artifacts under `.handcontrol-test-env/` (configurable with `--dir`).
+Use `--keep-running` to leave the services alive for manual experimentation.

 ## Known Gaps
 - Documentation predates portions of the workspace split.
 Double-check crate names and paths against the current tree when following older guides.